ralphbarendse/tweetLLM/README.md

 ## 🔑 API Keys Required

-To use the Twitter Auto Poster, you'll need to obtain API keys for the following services:
+To use the tweetLLM, you'll need to obtain API keys for the following services:

 - Twitter API (v2)
 - Tavily API